darioxr/grafting_rose_microbiome/README.md

 **count_table_ITS_rarefied.csv**: CSV table that contains the rarefied count table of the ASV obtained for the ITS region.

+**taxonomy_ITS.csv**: CSV table that contains the taxonomy annotation for the ASV obtained for the ITS region.

 **faprotax_counts.csv**: CSV table that contains the counts obtained using the FAPROTAX tool.

 **funguild_counts.csv**: CSV table that contains the counts obtained using the FunGuild tool.